Bass guitar: 1930s

-In the 1930s, musician and inventor Paul Tutmarc of Seattle, Washington, developed the first electric bass guitar in its modern form, a fretted instrument designed to be played horizontally.
-The 1935 sales catalog for Tutmarc's company Audiovox featured his "Model 736 Bass Fiddle", a solid-bodied electric bass guitar with four strings, a 30+1/2 in scale length, and a single pickup.
+In the 1930s, musician and inventor Paul Tutmarc of Seattle, Washington, developed the first electric bass guitar in its modern form, a fretted four-string instrument designed to be played horizontally in a position similar to a standard guitar.
+The 1935 sales catalog for Tutmarc's company Audiovox featured the "Model 736 Bass Fiddle", a solid body electric bass guitar with four strings, a 30+1/2 in scale length, and a single pickup.
 Around 100 were made during this period.

 Audiovox also sold their "Model 236" bass amplifier.

 1950s

 In the 1950s, Leo Fender and George Fullerton developed the first mass-produced electric bass guitar.
 The Fender Electric Instrument Manufacturing Company began producing the Precision Bass, or P-Bass, in October 1951.
-The design featured a simple uncontoured "slab" body design and a single coil pickup similar to that of a Telecaster.
-By 1957 the Precision more closely resembled the Fender Stratocaster with the body edges beveled for comfort, and the pickup was changed to a split coil design.
+The design featured a simple uncontoured "slab" body design (with no edge contours) and a single coil pickup, both features similar to a Telecaster.
+By 1957, the Precision Bass began to resemble the Fender Stratocaster with the body edges beveled for comfort and the pickup changed to a separate halves split coil design.

-The Fender Bass was a revolutionary instrument for gigging musicians.
-In comparison with the large, heavy upright bass, which had been the main bass instrument in popular music from the early 20th century to the 1940s, the bass guitar could be easily transported to shows.
-When amplified, the bass guitar was also less prone than acoustic basses to unwanted audio feedback.
-The addition of frets enabled bassists to play in tune more easily than on fretless acoustic or electric upright basses, and allowed guitarists to more easily transition to the instrument.
+The Fender Bass was a revolutionary instrument for working musicians.
+In comparison to the upright bass, the bass guitar could be easily transported.
+When amplified, the bass guitar was also much less prone than acoustic basses to audio feedback.
+The addition of frets enabled bassists to play in tune more easily than on upright basses (the "precision" of the Fender model) and allowed guitarists to more easily adapt to the new instrument.

 In 1953, Monk Montgomery became the first bassist to tour with the Fender bass, in Lionel Hampton's postwar big band.
-Montgomery was also possibly the first to record with the electric bass, on July 2, 1953, with the Art Farmer Septet.
+Montgomery was also possibly the first to record with the electric bass, in a session on July 2, 1953, with the Art Farmer Septet.
 Roy Johnson (with Lionel Hampton), and Shifty Henry (with Louis Jordan and His Tympany Five), were other early Fender bass pioneers.
-Bill Black, who played with Elvis Presley, switched from upright bass to the Fender Precision Bass around 1957.
-The bass guitar was intended to appeal to guitarists as well as upright bass players, and many early pioneers of the instrument, such as Carol Kaye, Joe Osborn, and Paul McCartney were originally guitarists.
+Bill Black, who played with Elvis Presley and James Jamerson switched from upright bass to the Fender Precision Bass around 1957.
+The bass guitar was intended to appeal to guitarists as well as upright bass players, and many early pioneers of the instrument, such as Joe Osborn, and Paul McCartney were originally guitarists.